 Pick up your cat and hold his back against your stomach, with his head up and his feet hanging down.

 Place your fist just underneath the rib cage, you will feel the soft, hollow place easily.

 Give four forceful thrusts with your fist (not your arms) inward towards your belly, while also applying an upwards pressure at the same time.

 Check the mouth for the object with a finger sweep.
-If the object has been dislodged, it is no longer necessary to perform the Heimlich manoeuvre.
+If the object disloges, it is no longer necessary to perform the Heimlich maneuver.
 If he is still not breathing, perform another check of the mouth as the object may have been dislodged enough to grab it with your fingers.
-If it still hasn’t been dislodged perform the Heimlich manoeuvre again.
+Perform the Heimlich maneuver again if it still hasn’t been dislodged.

 Check the ABC (airway, breathing, and circulation), and perform artificial respiration or CPR if necessary.